 3. NordVPN - one of the biggest names in VPN

-It's no surprise that one of the biggest names in virtual private networks is also one of the fastest out there.
+It's no surprise that one of the most famous names in virtual private networks is also one of the fastest out there.
 Like Express, it's the consistency from region-to-region that really impresses.
-And NordVPN also delivers when it comes to security, usability and streaming service unblocking.
+And NordVPN delivers when it comes to security, usability and streaming service unblocking, too.

 The fastest VPNs 2021